AndersDJohnson/HttpMethodOverrideFilter/README.md

 HttpMethodOverrideFilter
 ========================

-A servlet filter supporting HTTP method overrides by query parameter or HTTP header.
+A Java servlet filter supporting HTTP method overrides by query parameter or HTTP header.

 Allows HTTP method overrides for requests using a `_method` query parameter, e.g. `?method=POST`, or a `X-HTTP-Method-Override` header, e.g. `X-HTTP-Method-Override: POST`.